ryaa/ionic3-multi-level-select/README.md

 export class AppModule {}
 ```

-You may also need to import/add the `MultiLevelSelectHelpers` in the `app.module.ts` and the page that requires the helper to transform and prepare the data to be consumed by the multi level select component (see below):
+You may also need to import/add the `MultiLevelSelectHelpers` in the `app.module.ts` and the page that requires the helper to transform and prepare the data to be consumed by the multi level select component (see below lookups option).

 Add the component to the page that requires the multi-level-select component
 ```html